Published August 28, 2012 | Updated January 13, 2020

 In many cases, streamlining a business process to improve efficiency – and profitability – is simply a matter of reengineering how the process is actually executed.
 By redefining roles or reordering process steps, it is often possible to dramatically increase efficiency.
 What it takes is the motivation and patience to review all workflows, plus the knowledge and experience of how best to improve them.

-Leasing also helps mitigate asset-related risk, such as technology obsolescence, since most leases include provisions for technology refresh.
-If leased equipment is superseded by new technology, the lessor simply turns in the old equipment for an upgrade.
+Financing can also help mitigate asset-related risk, such as technology obsolescence, by including provisions for technology refresh.
+If financed equipment is superseded by new technology, a business can simply turn in the old equipment for an upgrade.

 In every economic climate, businesses have to adapt and adjust their processes and procedures to compete and succeed.
 Aside from process reengineering, the implementation of new equipment is often necessary to be able to do this effectively.
 And financing this equipment can become a strategic advantage for businesses of any size.